EgoEnv: Human-centric environment representations from egocentric video: Ablations experiments and additional visualizations.

-As mentioned in \refsec{sec:results_room_pred} of the main paper, we split instances into easy vs. hard for evaluation based on the prediction entropy of a pre-trained scene classifier model.
-In \reffig{fig:supp_places365_entropy}, we show the distribution of this entropy score across both Matterport3D and HouseTours data.
-In general, Matterport contains harder instances as the agent quickly transitions from one room to another.
-We show examples of easy vs. hard instances in \reffig{fig:supp_easy_vs_hard}.
+As mentioned in \refsec{sec:results_room_pred} of the main paper, we sort instances for evaluation by difficulty based on the prediction entropy of a pre-trained scene classifier model.
+In \reffig{fig:supp_easy_vs_hard} (top), we show the distribution of this entropy score across all three datasets.
+In general, Ego4D contains the hardest instances due to characteristic egocentric motion patterns, while HouseTours contains easier examples where the camera-wearer tends to dwell in one particular location to showcase it.
+We show examples of easy vs. hard instances in \reffig{fig:supp_easy_vs_hard} (bottom).
 Note that the figure only shows the center frame of the clip that is used to predict the room label to highlight the difference between easy and hard frames.
-See our video in \refsec{sec:supp_video_demo} for more context.
+Our results in \reffig{fig:room_pred_results} highlight the advantage of our approach on these hard instances where environment-level reasoning is essential.
+See our video in \refsec{sec:supp_video} for more context.